Maintenance Mechanic - 2nd Shift

 - Noise level in the work environment is usually moderate but can be loud when in the production area.

-- Frequently lift and/or move up to 60 pounds.
+- Occasionally lift and/or move up to 75 pounds

-- Specific vision abilities required include close vision, distance vision and ability to adjust focus.
+- Specific vision includes close vision, distance vision, and ability to adjust focus.

 To learn more about Smithfield’s benefits, visit smithfieldfoods.com/careerbenefits.